enesyalcin/es6-web-component/README.md

 ## My changes compared to the one in the video

-I put the template into constructor as shown in the google dev tutorials.
+I put the template into the constructor as shown in the google dev tutorials.
 I added the *slot* as a fallback but never used it.
 I put it there for consistency.

 ```js
     constructor(){